cloudnative-pg/cloudnative-pg/docs/src/before_you_start.md

 ## What to do next

-Now that you have familiarized with the terminology, you can decide to [test Cloud Native PostgreSQL on your laptop using a local cluster](quickstart.md) before deploying the operator in your selected cloud environment.
+Now that you have familiarized with the terminology, you can decide to [test CloudNativePG on your laptop using a local cluster](quickstart.md) before deploying the operator in your selected cloud environment.